The settings primarily control how raw timing data should be handled by RACE RESULT 14.

 Name

-Convention in RACE RESULT 12 is to write these in UPPER CASE.
+Convention is to write these in UPPER CASE.
 The name should describe precisely what the timing point measures.
 It can be START, FINISH, START+FINISH, ANNOUNCER or 10K SPLIT.
 Sometimes, one timing point has different functions for different contests.
 Maybe you want to name it "M_10K HM_15K" if it is the 10K split for the marathon and the 15K split for the half marathon.
 It may also be "10K+30K" if it is a turning point course and the timing point will be passed after 10 and 30 kilometers.

 Color